iannesbitt/readgssi/docs/general.rst

     -d float, --spm=float               Specify the samples per meter (SPM).
 Overrides header value.
 Be careful using this option on distance-naive files, and files in which "time" was used as the main trigger for trace shots!
     -m, --histogram                     Produces a histogram of data values for each channel using :py:func:`readgssi.plot.histogram`.
     -E float, --epsr=float              User-defined epsilon_r (sometimes referred to as "dielectric").
 If set, ignores value in DZT header in favor of the value set here by the user.
-    -Z int, -Z list, --zero=int, --zero=list   Timezero: skip this many samples before the direct wave arrives at the receiver.
+    -Z int, -Z \[int,int,int,int\], --zero=int, --zero=\[int,int,int,int\]   Timezero: skip this many samples before the direct wave arrives at the receiver.
 Samples are removed from the top of the trace.
 Use a four-integer list format for multi-channel time-zeroing.
 Example: :py:data:`-Z 40,145,233,21`.

 Command line functionality is explained further in the following sections.